PASG — Passage Bio, Inc.

 - Clinical Programs:

-- upliFT-D for Frontotemporal Dementia (FTD): The company is focused on patient recruitment and expects to report initial safety and biomarker data from Cohort 1 in the second half of 2023.
+- For the upliFT-D trial for FTD, the company is focused on patient recruitment and expects to report initial safety and biomarker data in the second half of 2023.

 3. Forward Guidance and Outlook: